-The Council will require a written application for exemption with details of the date the premises became unoccupied and the order/action taken which prohibits occupation.
-You can apply on our website.
+The council will require a written application for exemption with details of the date the premises became unoccupied and the order/action taken which prohibits occupation.

-You must tell the Council if anything happens which means that the premises are no longer exempt.
+You must tell the council if anything happens which means that the premises are no longer exempt.
 Such changes would include someone moving into the property or the property being sold or the order being rescinded.

-Being kept empty for a Minister of religion - unoccupied (Class H)
+Being kept empty for a minister of religion - unoccupied (class H)